Bill-Costa/Multi-Image-JPEG-Splitter/docs/references.md

 # Splitting Stacked JPEG Images from Leia Image Format (LIF) File #

-**NOTE:** This technique of splitting does not appear to work for MPO files.

 **PRO-TIP:** Save output from `hexdump -C` to a file for easy looky-see of JPEG file structure.